 Department of Educational Studies

-Department Chair: Gerri August
+Department Chair: Lesley Bogad

 Youth Development Program Co-Directors: Lesley Bogad and Corrine McKamey

 Youth Development Program Faculty: Professor Bogad; Associate Professor McKamey

 Students must consult with their assigned advisor before they will be able to register for courses.
 Successful completion of the youth development program leads to a B.A. degree and a Rhode Island College Certificate in Nonprofit Studies.